sandra-calvo/assistant-simple/README.md

     ASSISTANT_IAM_URL=https://gateway-syd.watsonplatform.net/assistant/api
     ```

-8. Add the `WORKSPACE_ID` to the previous properties
+7. Add the `WORKSPACE_ID` to the previous properties

     ```
     WORKSPACE_ID=522be-7b41-ab44-dec3-g1eab2ha73c6
     ```
+Once you commit the changes the application will start and you will be able to test your chatbot in your given URL.
+To check the URL go to:

 ## Running locally

+Clone the repository to your machine.

 1. Install the dependencies